adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 ```
 python testing.py --test_data=data/engineered_test.csv --model=lgbm
 ```
-Similar to training, "ridge" and "mlp" may be used too instead of "lgbm".
+Similar to the training step earlier, "ridge" and "mlp" may too be used instead of "lgbm".
 However, LightGBM is the best-performing method.
 If you run the code, you can see an output with such a format:

 ```
 Testing Begins